OrionJoshi/DevOps/README.md

 1.If some files are missing in last commit, then add those files and commit again.

 2.If we forget to add defact number in the commit message

+3. --hard reset mode:

+It is exactly same as --mixed mode expect that changes will be removed from everywhere (local repository,staging area, working directory)

+It is impossible to revert back our changes and hence while using this command, we have to take a bit special care.

+--hard

+- commit-1
+- commit-2
+- commit-3
+- commit-4
+- commit-5

+$ git reset --hard 33b79bb(suppose commit-3)

+HEAD is now at 33b79bb file3 added again

+Then all 1 and 2 are commits are removed from every where